 The treatment of public renters stands in stark contrast with the position of owners.
 Despite a decline since its zenith in 2003 (English Housing Survey 2022-23 Headline Report, Annex Table 1.1), home ownership maintains its dominant position as the largest tenure.
-While English policymakers categorise ‘owners’ as comprising both freeholders and those with a long lease, freeholders have superior rights (Bright and N Hopkins, 2011).
+While English policymakers categorise ‘owners’ as comprising both freeholders and those with a long lease, freeholders have superior rights (Bright and Hopkins, 2011).
 Freehold owners, whether subject to a mortgage or not, enjoy the greatest home-based security since they generally cannot be evicted because of anti-social behaviour.
 A very narrow exception exists, in the form of a civil injunction which may potentially be used to exclude a person from their home, irrespective of their tenure status.
 However, statutory guidance emphasises the high threshold that would need to be surmounted to justify the proportionality of applying this approach (Home Office, Anti-social Behaviour, Crime and Policing Act 2014 Statutory Guidance, p35).
 As legal scholars have noted, the lack of regulatory intervention coincides with ‘certain expectations that often flow from ownership, particularly relating to the degree of autonomy enjoyed by owners in relation to the management and use of owned property’ (Bright and Hopkins 2011, p381) and reinforces ‘[th]e powerful meta-narrative of property as individual, exclusive, sovereign control over territorial space.’
 (Blandy 2021, p14)

 While leaseholders regard themselves as owners (Cole and Robinson 2000), they do not enjoy the same autonomy as freeholders, as they are subject to a direct legal relationship with the freehold owner (landlord) through the lease.
 Long leases are the most common device used in England and Wales to regulate those living in multi-owned buildings.
 They comprise 19 per cent of the housing stock, making leasehold the same size as the private rented sector.
 Because of the dominance of policies on tenure mixing, outlined earlier, leaseholders and renters are likely to be neighbours in the same multi-occupied housing.
 Yet a leaseholder is highly unlikely to be evicted from their home because of anti-social behaviour.
 Leaseholders do, of course, differ from renters as the former pay an initial lump sum to purchase their home and therefore have an investment interest, as well as a use interest.
 Bright and Hopkins have suggested that it is the ownership of the value of the property that characterises popular perceptions of home-ownership as being distinct from renting (Bright and Hopkins 2011).
 Nevertheless, my central argument is that this difference cannot justify disparate treatment with regards to behavioural management.